Erastova-group/ClayCode/docs/start.md

 ## Instalation

-This package requires python version >=3.9 and pipx, and it also uses some of the functionality of Gromacs.
+This package requires python version >=3.9 and pipx, and it also uses some of the functionality of GROMACS.

 * Install Python 3.9: Follow the [Python Setup and Usage guide](https://docs.python.org/3/using/index.html)
 * Install pipx: Follow the [Installation guide](https://pypa.github.io/pipx/installation/)